CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/APP.3.1 Web applications.md

 The software architecture of the web application SHOULD be documented with all components and dependencies.
 The documentation SHOULD already be updated and adapted during the course of the project, so that it can be used right from the development phase and that decision-making processes are comprehensible.
 The documentation should identify all components necessary for operation that are not part of the web application as such.
 Likewise SHOULD emerge from which components implement which security mechanisms, how the web application is integrated into an existing infrastructure and which cryptographic functions and procedures are used.

-#### APP.3.1.A9 Web Application Procurement, Development and Extension [Tester, Development Manager, Procurer, Developer]
+#### APP.3.1.A9 Web Application Procurement, Development and Extension [Tester, Development Manager, Procurator, Developer]

 When purchasing products for web applications, a requirements catalog SHOULD be created.
 To be able to compare different products, a rating scale SHOULD be developed.